rook/rook/PendingReleaseNotes.md

 - Linear disk device can now be used for Ceph OSDs.
 - The integration tests can be triggered for specific storage providers rather than always running all tests.
 See the [dev guide](INSTALL.md#test-storage-provider) for more details.
 - Provisioning will fail if the user specifies a `metadataDevice` but that device is not used as a metadata device by Ceph.
+- Allow `metadataDevice` to be set per OSD device in the device specific `config` section.

 ### Ceph